emmadhumitha210103-art/Skill-Assessment-2-/README.md

 ALGORITHM:

 1.Start the program.

 2.Jump to MAIN to begin execution.

 3.Initialize Port 3.0 as output and turn OFF the LED initially.

 4.Configure Timer-0 in Mode-2 (8-bit auto-reload):

    Load TMOD with 02H

    Load TH0 and TL0 with 00H (full 256-count overflow)

 5.Enter the BLINK_LOOP:

    Toggle LED connected to P3.0 using CPL P3.0.

 6.Call the delay subroutine DELAY_50MS to create approximately 50 ms delay using repeated timer overflows.

 7.Inside DELAY_50MS subroutine:

   Load register R2 with 180, the required number of Timer-0 overflows to produce 50 ms.

   Start Timer-0 (set TR0 = 1).

   Wait for TF0 to become 1 (timer overflow).

   Clear TF0 (reset overflow flag).

   Decrement R2 and repeat until R2 = 0.

   Stop Timer-0 (clear TR0).

   Return to main program.
-Return to BLINK_LOOP and continue blinking indefinitely.
+8.Return to BLINK_LOOP and continue blinking indefinitely.

-End of program.
+9.End of program.

 PROGRAM :